oemof/heat-pump-tutorial/workshop/getting-started/setup-python.md

 (installation-label)=

-# Setup your Python environment
+# Set up your Python environment

 In this section you learn how to prepare your python installation.